charissa58/Stateside-Data-Searchers/README.md

 ## Of the listed data, the following variables are to be analyzed:

-Deaths
+1- Deaths.
-% Poor Health
+2- % Poor Health.
-% Low Birthweight
+3- % Low Birthweight.
 Food Environment Index
 Number of Driving Deaths
 Number of Uninsured People